Devon Energy Corporation (DVN) Shares Up Despite Recent Market Volatility

-Devon Energy Corporation (NYSE: DVN)’s stock price has increased by 2.33 compared to its previous closing price of 48.57.
-Despite this, the company has seen a gain of 4.06% in its stock price over the last five trading days.
-The Wall Street Journal reported on 11/06/22 that Frackers Say Oil Production Slowing in the Shale Patch
+Devon Energy Corporation (NYSE: DVN)’s stock price has increased by 1.52 compared to its previous closing price of 49.85.
+Despite this, the company has seen a gain of 8.68% in its stock price over the last five trading days.

 Is It Worth Investing in Devon Energy Corporation (NYSE: DVN) Right Now?

-Devon Energy Corporation (NYSE: DVN) has a price-to-earnings ratio that is above its average at 5.32x. and a 36-month beta value of 2.40.
-Opinions on the stock are mixed, with 15 analysts rating it as a “buy,” 2 as “overweight,” 14 as “hold,” and 0 as “sell.”
+Devon Energy Corporation (NYSE: DVN) has a price-to-earnings ratio that is above its average at 5.55x. and a 36-month beta value of 2.38.

 Sponsored